 When inserting images into your site, always fill in the boxes for title and alt text.
 Alt text, which stands for “Alternative Text,” is important for people with visual disabilities because screen readers use it to describe what is in a picture.
 Google also uses the alt text to determine what a picture contains, allowing people to search for images based on keywords.
 To create alt tags, try to write no more than one-sentence descriptions that are detailed but not wordy.
 For example, for a picture of soccer on the med school quad, you could write the following alt tag: “Students play soccer on the Harvard Medical School quad on a beautiful summer afternoon.”
 The sentence is concise yet fully describes what the photo shows.

-Nick Kashner began working as a co-op on February 5 and will be working 10 hours each week through June as part of his program at Roxbury Community College (RCC).
+Nick Kashner began working as a co-op on February, 2014 as part of his program at Roxbury Community College (RCC).
 He is a candidate for an associate degree in Web Technologies with an anticipated graduation date of June 2015.

 Nick is a Pawlet Scholarship Award winner and a member of the Alpha Delta Phi Literacy Society at Northeastern University.
 He has an impressive 3.75 GPA.